/!\PRECAUTIONS: t:slim X2 Insulin Pump

-DO NOT open or attempt to repair your System.
-The System is a sealed device that should be opened and repaired only by Tandem Diabetes Care.
+DO NOT open or attempt to repair your insulin pump.
+The pump is a sealed device that should be opened and repaired only by Tandem Diabetes Care.
 Modification could result in a safety hazard.
-If your System seal is broken, the System is no longer watertight, and the warranty is voided.
+If your pump seal is broken, the pump is no longer watertight, and the warranty is voided.

-CHANGE your infusion set every 48 to 72 hours as recommended by your healthcare provider.
-Wash your hands with antibacterial soap before handling the infusion set and thoroughly clean the insertion site on your body to avoid infection.
+CHANGE your infusion set every 48-72 hours as recommended by your healthcare provider.
+Wash your hands with anti-bacterial soap before handling the infusion set and thoroughly clean the insertion site on your body to avoid infection.
 Contact your healthcare provider if you have symptoms of infection at your insulin infusion site.

 CHECK the tubing connection between your cartridge tubing and infusion set tubing daily to ensure it is tight and secure.
 Leaks around the tubing connection can result in under delivery of insulin.